 - Home builders

 What Does Builder’s Risk Insurance Cover?

-Be aware that there are exclusions in builder’s risk policies that may require you to purchase an extension or additional policy to ensure adequate coverage.
+Beware that builder’s risk policies don’t cover everything.
+An extension or additional insurance policy may be necessary to ensure adequate coverage of your building project.
 Below are the most common exclusions: